28 Sep 5 Ways To Speed Recovery From Strength Training

 Recovery days are great days to take advantage of this.

-Foam rolling is self myosfascial release, which is a form of deeper, more aggressive soft tissue work to improve mobility.
+Foam rolling is self-myosfascial release, which is a form of deeper, more aggressive soft tissue work to improve mobility.

 If you’re sore, tight, or have mobility issues, break out the foam roller on the recovery day.

-It’s a great option.
+It’s an option.

-ROLL SOME MORE
+4-ROLL SOME MORE

 Literally get on the floor and roll around a bit.